-This blog post will briefly cover some of the reasons why it is such a challenging prospect, starting from the difficulty in zeroing in on a type of opinion which will be insightful and computationally accessible.
-The follow-up to this post will focus on specifically how this is used to reduce customer churn for organisations.
+This blog post will briefly cover some of the reasons why natural language processing (NLP) sentiment analysis is such a challenging prospect, even though it can be extremely valuable to sales and marketing.
+Specifically, it will focus on the difficulty of zeroing in on a type of opinion which will be insightful and computationally accessible to business analysis.
+The follow-up to this post focuses specifically on how this is used to reduce customer churn for organisations.

 Despite your rage, your emotions are still quantifiable

 With the popularisation of online reviews and widespread sharing of opinion via social media, there is unprecedented amounts of material accessible to companies in order to gauge the reactions that people are having to their products and services.
 Additionally, speech-to-text systems are enabling companies to quickly and easily analyse audio transcriptions.

 Manually sifting through all of the available data, of which the vast majority is irregular and unstructured, and gleaning anything usable out of it is a daunting and tedious task.
 One part of the field of sentiment analysis has been concerned with automating this process and putting it in the hands of everyday marketing professionals.

 Sentiment can basically be described as an individual’s positive or negative attitude either towards entities generally, or certain aspects of them such as their price, usefulness etc. As described in A Practical Guide to Sentiment Analysis the reasons behind these attitudes can be broken down into two categories.

 The first are emotionally-driven native preferences, which stem from motivation deeply rooted in an individual’s psyche.
 These are generally intangible and cannot be meaningfully scrutinised.